getify/You-Dont-Know-JS/objects-classes/ch3.md

 Here's a short illustration.

 A couple of decades ago, right after I had gone through nearly all of a Computer Science degree in college, I found myself sitting in my first professional software developer job.
 I was tasked with building, all by myself, a timesheet and payroll tracking system.
-I built the backend in PHP (using MySQL for the DB) and JS for the interface (early as it was in its maturity way back around the turn of the century).
+I built the backend in PHP (using MySQL for the DB) and used JS for the interface (early as it was in its maturity way back around the turn of the century).

-So I defined the concept of a "timesheet" entity as a collection of 2-3 "week" entities, and each "week" as a collection of 5-7 "day" entities, and each "day" as a collection of "task" entities.
+Since my CS degree had emphasized class-orientation heavily throughout my courses, I was eager to put all that theory to work.
+For my program's design, I defined the concept of a "timesheet" entity as a collection of 2-3 "week" entities, and each "week" as a collection of 5-7 "day" entities, and each "day" as a collection of "task" entities.

 If I wanted to know how many hours were logged into a timesheet instance, I could call a `totalTime()` operation on that instance.
-The timesheet defined this operation by looping over its collection of weeks, correspondingly calling `totalTime()` on each of them, and summing the results.
+The timesheet defined this operation by looping over its collection of weeks, calling `totalTime()` on each of them and summing the values.
 Each week did the same for all its days, and each day did the same for all its tasks.

 The notion being illustrated here, one of the fundamentals of design patterns like class-orientation, is called *encapsulation*.
-Each entity level encapsulated (e.g., controlled, hid) internal details (data and behavior) while presenting a useful external interface.
+Each entity level encapsulated (e.g., controlled, hid, abstracted) internal details (data and behavior) while presenting a useful external interface.

 But encapsulation alone isn't a sufficient justification for class-orientation.
-Other design patterns can give you nice encapsulation.
+Other design patterns offer sufficient encapsulation.

 How did my class design take advantage of inheritance?
 I had a base class that defined a set of operations like `totalTime()`, and each of my entity class types extended/subclassed this base class.
 That meant that each of them inherited this summation-of-total-time capability, but where each of them applied their own extensions and definitions for the internal details of *how* to do that work.

-There's another aspect of the design pattern at play, which is *composition*: each entity was defined as a collection of other entities.
+There's yet another aspect of the design pattern at play, which is *composition*: each entity was defined as a collection of other entities.

 ### Single vs Multiple

 I mentioned above that a pragmatic way of deciding if you need class-orientation is if your program is going to have multiple instances of a single kind/type of behavior (aka, "class").
 In the timesheet example, we had 4 classes: Timesheet, Week, Day, and Task.
 But for each class, we had multiple instances of each at once.

-Had we instead only needed a single instance of a class, like just one `Computer` that was an instance of the `Electronic` class, class-orientation may not offer quite as much benefit.
-In particular, if the program didn't need to create an instance of the `Electrical` class, then there's no particular benefit to separating `Electrical` from `Electronic`, so we aren't really getting any help from the inheritance aspect of class-orientation.
+Had we instead only needed a single instance of a class, like just one `Computer` thing that was an instance of the `Electronic` class, which was a subclass of the `Electrical` class, then class-orientation may not offer quite as much benefit.
+In particular, if the program doesn't need to create an instance of the `Electrical` class, then there's no particular benefit to separating `Electrical` from `Electronic`, so we aren't really getting any help from the inheritance aspect of class-orientation.

-So, if you find yourself dividing up a business problem domain into different "classes" of entities, but in the program you are only ever going to have one concrete *thing* of one kind/definition of behavior (aka, "class"), you might not actually need class-orientation.
+So, if you find yourself designing a program by dividing up a business problem domain into different "classes" of entities, but in the actual code of the program you are only ever need one concrete *thing* of one kind/definition of behavior (aka, "class"), you might very well not actually need class-orientation.
 There are other design patterns which may be a more efficient match to your effort.

-But if you find yourself wanting to define classes and subclasses which inherit from them, and if you're going to be instantiating one or more of those classes multiple times, class-orientation is a good candidate.
-And to do class-orientation in JS, you're going to pull out the `class` keyword.
+But if you find yourself wanting to define classes, and subclasses which inherit from them, and if you're going to be instantiating one or more of those classes multiple times, then class-orientation is a good candidate.
+And to do class-orientation in JS, you're going to need the `class` keyword.

-## The `class` Keyword
+## Keep It `class`y

-The `class` keyword defines either a declaration or expression for a class.
+`class` defines either a declaration or expression for a class.
 As a declaration, a class definition appears in a statement position and looks like this:

 ```js
 class SomethingCool {